popphp/pop-dom/README.md

 Parsing
 -------

-You can parse from a string of XML or HTML and it will return an object graph of Child elements that you can further manipulate or edit to then output:
+You can parse from a string of XML or HTML and it will return an object of Child elements that you can further manipulate or edit to then output:

 ```php